-Arguably for marketers, the most important area of memory is the long-term memory.
-This is the location of all the knowledge a consumer has acquired.
-With unlimited capacity and duration, this permanent information storage holds stimuli that have been coded into meaning that can be expressed verbally.
+Arguably for marketers, the most important aspect of memory is the long-term memory.
+Long-term memory stores all the knowledge a consumer has acquired.
+With unlimited capacity and duration, this permanent information warehouse holds stimuli that have been coded into meaning that can be expressed verbally.

-The knowledge in long-term memory is stored an associative network.
-This network connects all knowledge in the brain and (as seen in the infographic) consists of nodes, or cognitive concepts, connected by a paths, or associations.
+The knowledge in long-term memory is stored in an associative network.
+This network connects all the knowledge in the brain and (as seen in the infographic) consists of nodes, or cognitive concepts, connected by paths, or associations.

 Within the associative network – representing all of a consumer’s knowledge – are schemas, or specific cognitive entities, organized into categories of information, and the relationships among them, which provides more significant meaning for that entity.
 For successful marketers, this is where the knowledge for their brand or product is located.
 Delivering messages to consumers containing consistent knowledge and associations with their product or brand facilitates stronger connections and meaning within the mind of the consumer.